What is Tommy John Surgery?

 Over time, this can lead to a decreased range of motion, stiffness, and consistent pain.

-The orthopedic experts at Handsport Surgery Institute, Drs.
-Mark and Jason Pruzansky, have over 40 years of combined experience to able to treat all forms of elbow pain and other orthopedic conditions.
+The orthopedic experts at Handsport Surgery Institute, Dr. Mark Pruzansky and Dr. Jason Pruzansky, have over 40 years of combined experience to able to treat all forms of elbow pain and other orthopedic conditions.

 Why Patients Require Tommy John Surgery